Skip to content

 Partner, not vendor

 Most agencies in our space are owned by a designer or a programmer.
-I'm neither.
-My background is the business side.
-When you tell me you want a new site, my first question is what you're trying to accomplish.
+Our founder is neither.
+His background is the business side.
+When you tell him you want a new site, his first question is what you are trying to accomplish.
 Different goals, different sites.
-The strategy is mine.
-The execution comes from designers and programmers who are better at their craft than I am.
+The strategy starts from the business side.
+The design and the code come from our designers and programmers.

 Custom, not template

 No WordPress, no Squarespace, no Wix.
-Every site we ship is hand-coded.
+Every site we build is hand-coded.
 Template shops have to make their margin on volume, which means they end up doing the same site over and over with a different logo on top.
-A law firm we talked to put it best: "We look like every other law firm in our market and we hate it."
-That's the failure mode you avoid by going custom.
+The risk with a template is not how it looks on day one.
+It's that you end up looking like every other business that picked the same template, and the site falls apart the first time you try to do something the template was not built for.

 Built for AI search